ukpOnline/Animation_DinDinn/README.md

 # iOS Demo APP Information

-    - iOS Deployment Target : 12.0
+    - iOS Deployment Target : 13.0
     - Swift 5

 ## Modules
+    - Splash
     - Home
-         Show an option to Navigate to the Listing Screen.
+        - Offer information
         - Listing Screen
-         Downloading the items and sort with image id, as no preference is given.
+            - Downloading the items and sort them with image id
+            - Can Left Swipe to get diffrent categories
+            - Items can add to Cart
+            - You can see the Cart details(Dummy data is used, no logic is implement the selected item details)

 ## StoryBords
     - LaunchScreen